Gluten-Free Brown Rice Salad With Turkey and Mango

 - 12-oz pkg frozen brown rice, thawed (or about 2 1/4 cups cooked brown rice)

 - 1 cup cooked turkey breast, diced (you could use chicken)

 - 1 medium mango, peeled, pitted and diced (about 1 cup prepared)

 - 1/4 cup olive oil

 - 1 tablespoon + 1 tsp. white balsamic vinegar, (or other mild vinegar such as apple cider or rice wine)

 - 1/4 cup cashews, chopped

-- Cook rice according to instructions on package.
-Pour into large bowl and allow to cool while you prepare the other ingredients
+- Cook the rice according to the instructions on the package.
+Pour it into a large bowl and allow it to cool while you prepare the other ingredients

-- Dice the turkey, mince the scallions, prepare and finely dice the mango.
+- Dice the turkey and mince the scallions.
+Prepare and finely dice the mango.
 Place each of these in the large bowl with the brown rice.

 - Whisk together the olive oil and balsamic.
 Add salt and pepper to taste and drizzle over the brown rice/turkey mixture.
 Toss gently.

-- If making ahead, cover and store in the refrigerator up to one day.
+- If making ahead of time, cover and store in the refrigerator for up to one day.

-- Just before serving stir in the cashews.
+- Just before serving, stir in the cashews.
 Top with cheese if desired.
-I like Gorgonzola, but another salty-crumbly cheese (such as feta) could be used.
+I like Gorgonzola, but another salty-crumbly cheese (such as feta) could also be used.

-- With the change of just a few ingredients this salad could take on a totally different taste and appearance.
-Instead of mango, cashews and gorgonzola you might try sun-dried tomatoes, briny black olives, and shaved percorino Romano cheese.
-Or cucumber, garbanzo beans, and feta cheese.
+With the change of just a few ingredients, this salad could take on a totally different taste and appearance.
+Instead of mango, cashews, and gorgonzola, you might try sun-dried tomatoes, briny black olives, and shaved pecorino Romano cheese.
+You could also go with cucumber, garbanzo beans, and feta cheese.